-The executor does not need to be a relative of the deceased.
-Designated person can be a relative, friend, or trusted advisor.
-In fact, the executor may not be a person at all: financial institutions and some corporations are qualified to serve.
-In some states, at least 15 days before the first probate hearing, everyone who needs to be notified of the estate should receive a copy of the Notice of Petition to Manage Estate.
+The executor of an estate does not need to be a relative of the deceased.
+A designated person can be a relative, friend, or trusted advisor.
+In some cases, a financial institution or corporation may be qualified to serve.
+Before the first probate hearing, everyone who needs to be notified of the estate should receive a copy of the Notice of Petition to Manage Estate.

 This document should include information about the date of the hearing and may also include the Petition to Manage the Estate with all its attachments.
 If there is no surviving spouse, then the court moves down the list to the children, then to the parents.
 It is important to note that the courts do not automatically appoint the elder brother as administrator.
 All children of a deceased person are on an equal footing.
 When the testator dies, the executor is called upon to organize the funeral, locate and file the will, settle estates, manage assets, settle debts, file tax returns, establish and manage any trust, respond to legal challenges, and more.
 Being an executor requires you to carry out the details of the will and comply with legal requirements.
 An executor is a person named in a will by a testator to be responsible for managing their estate after their death.